The Navy & Me

 ONBOARD THE AIRCRAFT CARRIER

 The USS Nimitz is the first in its class, a 1,092 ft long, 252 feet wide vessel that houses 6,000 personnel.
 There are four engines powered by two nuclear power plants.
 If the vessel didn’t need food and aircraft fuel she could function independently for 50 years.
 The USS Nimitz reaches over 18 stories high from the keel to the top mast.
 There are four aircraft elevators.
 I mention the last because there are no elevators for people.
 All 6,000 persons on board - including me – clambered up ladders and stairs to get where we were going: briefing rooms, bomb assembly, the hospital, the hangar bay, the mess, and tight quarters where personnel lived for months at a time.
 It felt like Hollywood; it was, in reality, the business of our country.
+I spoke to everyone and everyone spoke back to me without ever taking their attention from their task.
+I was particularly taken by three young people - so young they could have been my children.

 PERSONNEL